sevlyar/retag/README.md

 * Fast converting (lookup in table and pointer creation for cached types).

 The package requires go1.7+.
+**Warning!
+The package probably will not work in go1.9+ with anonymous and unexported fields.**
 The package is still experimental and subject to change.

 ## Installation